Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Discussion

-is the \emph{Riemann--Liouville fractional integral} of order $\lambda$ \cite{p99,mk00}.
-Substituting this new constitutive law into the continuity equation, we obtain a \emph{fractional} diffusion equation
+is the \emph{Riemann--Liouville fractional derivative} of order $1-\alpha$ \cite{p99,mk00}, assuming suitable behavior of $\Xi$ as $t'\to t$ to eliminate boundary terms upon differentiating under the integral sign.
+Substituting Eq.~\eqref{eq:q_fracder_del_c} into the continuity equation, we obtain a \emph{fractional} diffusion equation

-Unlike Eq.~\eqref{eq:cd_single_eq}, Eq.~\eqref{eq:tfrac_de} has the attractive property of possessing self-similar solutions in terms of Fox's $H$-function in the similarity variable $x\big/t^{(1-\lambda)/2}$ \cite{mk00}.\footnote{Equation~\eqref{eq:tfrac_de} is not in the form of the anomalous axial granular diffusion equation posed in \cite{km05} due to technicalities with fractional PDE notation.
-However, we interpret the intent in \cite{km05} to be the same.}
+Unlike Eq.~\eqref{eq:cd_single_eq}, Eq.~\eqref{eq:tfrac_de} has the attractive property of possessing self-similar solutions in terms of Fox's $H$-function in the similarity variable $x\big/t^{\alpha/2}$ \cite{mk00}.
+Note that Eq.~\eqref{eq:tfrac_de} is not exactly in the form of the anomalous axial granular diffusion equation posed in \cite{km05} due to technicalities regarding initial conditions for fractional PDEs.
+However, we interpret the intent in \cite{km05} to be the same.

-Through the connection to the memory integral in Eq.~\eqref{eq:q_int_del_c}, we see that the proposed model [Eq.~\eqref{eq:cd_single_eq_nd1}] and the fractional diffusion model [Eq.~\eqref{eq:tfrac_de}] are two cases of a common general theory.
-Only experimental measurements of the kernel $\mathfrak{K}$ would yield a definitive model for axial diffusion (accounting for various ``anomalies'' heretofore discussed).
-Such measurements remain a challenging open problem, which we hope will be addressed by those continuing experimental soft condensed matter (including granular) physics research in the spirit of Bob Behringer.
+Through the connection to the memory integral in Eq.~\eqref{eq:q_int_del_c}, we see that the proposed model [Eq.~\eqref{eq:cd_single_eq}] and the fractional diffusion model [Eq.~\eqref{eq:tfrac_de}] are two cases of a common general theory.
+A schematic comparison of the shapes of the kernels from Eq.~\eqref{eq:mem_kernel} and Eq.~\eqref{eq:plaw_kernel} is shown in Fig.~\ref{fig:kernels}.
+Ultimately, only experimental measurements of the kernel $\mathfrak{K}$ would yield a definitive model for axial diffusion (accounting for various ``anomalies'' heretofore discussed).
+Such measurements remain a challenging open problem in granular mechanics.